News & Media

 Courtesy Photo | The Automated Processing of the Physiological Registry for Assessment of Injury Severity Hemorrhage Risk Index, or APPRAISE-HRI, is the first triage system ever cleared by the FDA for assessing hemorrhage risk of trauma patients.
 Developed by the U.S. Army Medical Research and Development Command’s Biotechnology High Performance Computing Software Applications Institute, a division of the Telemedicine and Advanced Technology Research Center, APPRAISE-HRI consists of an Android app that collects heart rate and blood pressure data received via Bluetooth from a patient’s external vital-sign monitor and analyzes the pattern in these data to estimate the patient’s potential risk of uncontrolled bleeding.

-10 April, 2024 FDA Clears First AI Software for Hemorrhage Triage of Combat Casualties
+Wednesday, April 10, 2024 FDA Clears First AI Software for Hemorrhage Triage of Combat Casualties

 FORT DETRICK, Md. – The U.S. Food and Drug Administration has cleared a first-of-its-kind artificial intelligence-powered smartphone application developed by the U.S. Army Medical Research and Development Command’s Biotechnology High Performance Computing Software Applications Institute that uses vital-sign data from trauma patients to assess their risk of hemorrhage.